Cost of Living in USA for Indian Students: 2025 Budget Guide

 1) Accommodation (Rent)

-Typical range: $500 – $1,800/month
+Typical range: $500 to $1,800/month

-• Shared room (off-campus): usually the cheapest option.
+- Shared room (off-campus): usually the cheapest option

 2) Food & Groceries

-Typical range: $200 – $500/month
+Typical range: $200 to $500/month

 3) Utilities & Internet

-Typical range: $80 – $220/month (often split with roommates)
+Typical range: $80 to $220/month (often shared with roommates)

 4) Transportation

-Typical range: $0 – $200/month
+Typical range: $0 to $200/month

-5) Health Insurance (Mandatory in most universities)
+5) Health Insurance (Mandatory in Most Universities)

-Typical range: $80 – $250/month (sometimes billed per semester)
+Typical range: $80 to $250/month (sometimes billed per semester)

 6) Phone Plan

-Typical range: $20 – $60/month
+Typical range: $20 to $60/month

 7) Books, Supplies & Software

-Typical range: $30 – $150/month (varies by program)
+Typical range: $30 to $150/month

 8) Personal & Miscellaneous

-Typical range: $80 – $300/month
+Typical range: $80 to $300/month

 Sample Monthly Budgets (3 Real Student Scenarios)